-There are links with English especially in the study of media texts in the English Language exam and there are also strong links with ICT and the involvement of modern technology in media production.
+There are links with English and English Literature as you critically evaluate texts.
+There are also strong links with ICT through the involvement of technology in media production and the careful consideration of audience.

-Post 16 Progression Some go on to study A-level Media Studies.
-However this course gives you a valuable insight into media related work such as advertising, digital manipulation and web design, as well as the newspaper and magazine industries.
+Post 16 Progression

+Some go on to study A-level Media or Film Studies.
+However this course gives you a valuable insight into media related work such as advertising, digital manipulation, and web design, as well as the film and video game industries.